-Old Fashioned Pecan Tassie Recipe
+Old Fashioned Pecan Tassies

 Jump to Recipe

 May contain affiliate links.
-Disclosure policy.
+Terms of Use Policy.

 closeup of pecan tassie cookies, one cut in half

-“Tassie” is a Scottish word for cup, so these cookies are like little “cups” filled with a pecan filling.
+“Tassie” is a Scottish word for cup, so these cookies are like little cups filled with a pecan filling.
 Other names for this recipe would be pecan tarts or mini pecan pies.

 Ingredients